Chorlton-on-Medlock: History

 In medieval times, the district was known as Chorlton Row and was a township of the ancient parish of Manchester in the Salford hundred of Lancashire.
 Towards the end of the 18th century, it developed as a residential suburb of Manchester and in the extreme north of the township a number of cotton mills were established.
 In 1820 the parish church of All Saints was built.
 Development began in 1793–94 and most of the important streets were given impressive names, Oxford Street, Cambridge Street and Grosvenor Street.

 Over the following 30 years residential development spread southwards as far as Tuer Street: and by the mid-1840s to High Street.
-Few dwellings of that period remain today apart from Waterloo Place, 323, 325, 327 & 333 Oxford Road, and Grove House (316–324).
+Few dwellings of that period remain today apart from Waterloo Place, 323, 325, 327 and 333 Oxford Road, and Grove House (316–324).

 On the creation of the municipal borough of Manchester in 1838 the township was absorbed into the borough.
 At this time the southern area was still partly rural with some larger dwellings of wealthy people (e.g., John Owens in Nelson Street).
 After the Poor Law Reform of 1834 the district became part of the Chorlton Poor Law Union and the offices of the Board of Guardians were built in Cavendish Street (these are now the Ormond Building of the Metropolitan University).
 The arrival of Owens College in 1873 was the beginning of a different kind of development leading to the academic campus of today.

 In 1866 Chorlton upon Medlock became a separate civil parish, on 26 March 1896 the parish was abolished to form South Manchester.
 In 1891 the parish had a population of 59,620.

 Though most of the township was originally middle class in character by the early 20th century it was very much a working class district.
 The housing conditions were described in 1931 by the Manchester and District Social Survey Society.

 Between the arrival of Owens College in 1873 and the 1940s the college and the university it became slowly expanded into the adjacent residential areas which had by then a mostly working class population including many of Irish descent.
 However, during the early years of the 21st century the University of Manchester undertook an extensive Capital Development Project which was followed by a partnership with the city council and other bodies called Corridor Manchester.
 Together these have changed the face of Oxford Road to a remarkable extent.

 Geography

-The M13 postcode district includes both Ardwick and Chorlton on Medlock, although the area east of Boundary Lane and west of the Dental Hospital has a Hulme (M15) postcode, and Greenheys is now in Moss Side ward rather than Chorlton on Medlock.
+The M13 postcode district includes both Ardwick and Chorlton-on-Medlock, although the area east of Boundary Lane and west of the Dental Hospital has a Hulme (M15) postcode, and Greenheys is now in Moss Side ward rather than Chorlton-on-Medlock.
 The River Medlock is the boundary with Manchester city centre, which includes the Sackville Street campus of the University of Manchester (or "North Campus" rather than "South Campus").
-A large area of Chorlton on Medlock south-west of this is occupied by the Manchester Metropolitan University.
+A large area of Chorlton-on-Medlock south-west of this is occupied by the Manchester Metropolitan University.

+Brunswick is an informal name for a small area east of the "South Campus".